 DeWayne Mason Sr. MS, is a retired Chicago police officer who has worked in the Organized Crime Division as a Narcotics Officer.
 He served as a deputized member of the FBI’s GRIT task force as a tactical and gang officer.
 He currently serves as the Executive Director of International American Medical Mission.

 Rodney Redmon served as a Military Police Officer in the Marine Corp for 22 years providing Embassy Security.
 He has extensive experience in South America and Africa.
 He is now providing safety and security for Strattford County Public Schools.

-Steve Doty, AA, served in the Marine Corp and is retired from Defense Department Logistics.
+Steve Doty, AA served in the Marine Corp and retired from Defense Department Logistics.
 He is President of Direct Connect Humanitarian Aid, formerly known as World Wide Humanitarian Aid, which he founded in 1998.
 Currently it has projects in Belarus, Kosovo, Vietnam, Myanmar, the Philippines and West Africa.
 Direct Connect operates on direct service model, which focuses on practical projects that deliver immediate benefits.